RPSangil/Project-3/README.md

 ## Our Goal

+A Government Organisation has approached 3 Squared for a product solution regarding upcoming developments of the Carbon Neutral Agreement made at COP26.

-This project aims to produce the following as a minimal viable product:
+This project aims to:

-1. Procude an app and smart contract that mints CarbCreds and facilitates the transfer of these CarbCreds to a wallet.
-Once a Carbon Capture Company is ready to claim CarbCreds for the cardbon they have captured from the atmosphere, the Governement Organisation would then be able to transfer the minted CarbCreds to the Carbon Capture Company.
+1. Produce a smart contract in which Carbon Credits are minted by the Government Organisation only.
-2. Produce an app that facilitates the purchase and transfers or CarbCreds.
-This would be used by Carbon Capture Companies and Carbon Producing Companies.
+2. Produce a smart contract that facilitates a Carbon Capture Company to purchase Carbon Credits from the government for declaration of carbon.

-This project has also explored the use of Multi-signature contracts which will be described in more detail [below](#voting-on-carbon-credit-transactions).
+3. Produce a smart contract that facilitates the purchase of Carbon Credits for funds.
+4. Produce a smart contract that facilitates company board members to vote on where a Carbon Credit transaction shold be approved or not.

 [Back to Table of Contents](#Table-of-Contents)